Willock History, Family Crest & Coats of Arms

-Willock has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
+Willock has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Wilcox, Wilcocks, Willock, Wallock and others.
+Many variations of the name Willock have been found, including Wilcox, Wilcocks, Willock, Wallock and others.

-Another 85 words (6 lines of text) are included under the topic Early Willock Notables in all our PDF Extended History products.
+Another 92 words (7 lines of text) are included under the topic Early Willock Notables in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Willocks to arrive on North American shores: